1988 NBA All-Star Game

-The 38th National Basketball Association All-Star Game was played on February 7, 1988, at Chicago Stadium in Chicago.
-The East won the game 138-133 and Michael Jordan (who scored a game-high 40 points) was named the NBA All-Star Game Most Valuable Player (MVP).
+The 38th National Basketball Association All-Star Game was an exhibition basketball game that was played on February 7, 1988, at Chicago Stadium in Chicago, home of the Chicago Bulls.
+It was the 38th edition of the game.
+It was the second NBA All-Star Game to be held in Chicago, after the 1973 game.
+The East won the game 138-133.
+Michael Jordan was named the NBA All-Star Game Most Valuable Player (MVP) after scoring a game-high 40 points.

 Summary

-The Eastern Conference team featured Jordan and Dominique Wilkins, who had faced each other the preceding night in the slam dunk contest, along with Boston Celtics trio Larry Bird, Danny Ainge and Kevin McHale, plus Patrick Ewing of the New York Knicks, Maurice Cheeks and Charles Barkley of the Philadelphia 76ers, Moses Malone of the Washington Bullets, Isiah Thomas of the Detroit Pistons, Doc Rivers of the Atlanta Hawks, and Brad Daugherty of the Cleveland Cavaliers.
+The Eastern Conference team featured Michael Jordan and Dominique Wilkins, who had faced each other the preceding night in the Slam Dunk contest, along with Boston Celtics trio Larry Bird, Danny Ainge and Kevin McHale, plus Patrick Ewing of the New York Knicks, Maurice Cheeks and Charles Barkley of the Philadelphia 76ers, Moses Malone of the Washington Bullets, Isiah Thomas of the Detroit Pistons, Doc Rivers of the Atlanta Hawks, and Brad Daugherty of the Cleveland Cavaliers.

 The Western Conference team was led by Magic Johnson of the Los Angeles Lakers, Clyde Drexler of the Portland Trail Blazers, the Utah Jazz's power forward Karl Malone and the Houston Rockets' center Akeem Olajuwon.
 Joining them were James Worthy and Kareem Abdul-Jabbar of the Lakers, Fat Lever and Alex English of the Denver Nuggets, Xavier McDaniel of the Seattle SuperSonics, Alvin Robertson of the San Antonio Spurs and Mark Aguirre and James Donaldson of the Dallas Mavericks.
 In this game, Abdul-Jabbar would become the all-time leading scorer in NBA All-Star Game history, a distinction he held for 15 years.

-The Eastern Conference was coached by Mike Fratello of the Atlanta Hawks, and the Western Conference by Pat Riley of the Lakers.
+The Eastern Conference was coached by Mike Fratello of the Hawks, and the Western Conference by Pat Riley of the Lakers.
+Both the Hawks and Lakers led their respective conferences as of January 24.

 The game was telecast by CBS Sports, with Dick Stockton and Billy Cunningham commentating, and Pat O'Brien and Lesley Visser reporting from the sidelines.
 On radio, ABC Radio broadcast their fourth consecutive All-Star game, with Lakers announcer Chick Hearn working alongside Celtics announcer Johnny Most, and the two trading roles on play-by-play and color analysis.
 ABC's regular NBA announcer Fred Manfra served as a sideline reporter.